ctb/2017-moore-ddd-annual-report/projects.md

 Major highlights:

-* this effort should dramatically improve usability of
+* this effort should dramatically improve usability of these data sets by the field, both now (updated annotations, expression) and in the future (because we can update the annotations fairly easily).

 * we have a single script that will trim, assemble, annotate, and calculate expression levels for ~arbitrary numbers of RNAseq